Cold Acclimation and Acclimatization in Humans

 The evidence for acclimatization in man is much less than in other animals as we take our microclimate with us in the form of clothing and housing or other shelter.

 The good news about this is that it is possible for most people to alter their perception of their temperature which is going to be easier than making any far reaching metabolic changes.
+You can get used to the cold and not feel so uncomfortable with it.

 The bad news is that this process of acclimation can be quite uncomfortable and does need a kind of will-power that may be the weakest in people who really do like to feel nice and toasty at all times (though of course in other directions, they may well be capable of feats of perseverance that cold lovers cannot manage).